rianadon/Cosmos-Keyboards/docs/docs/contributing.md

 - `pcbLongSideWidth`: Length of the long side of the PCB
 - `pcbShortSideWidth`: Length of the short side of the PCB
+- `offsetFromLeftLongSide`: How much the display is offset from the left long side of the PCB
-- `offsetFromLongSide`: How much the display is offset from the long side of the PCB
+- `offsetFromRightLongSide`: How much the display is offset from the right long side of the PCB
-- `offsetFromTopShortSide`: How much the display is offset from the top short side of the PCB.
+- `offsetFromTopShortSide`: How much the display is offset from the top short side of the PCB
-- `offsetFromBottomShortSide`: How much the display is offset from the bottom short side of the PCB.
+- `offsetFromBottomShortSide`: How much the display is offset from the bottom short side of the PCB
 - `displayThickness`: How thick the display part is (excluding PCB)
 - `pcbThickness`: How thick the PCB is